 If there is "No match found" for your search or if the AFSA match provided is not the person for which you are seeking a report, click the “No Match” button.
 This will add an icon representing your search has been undertaken.

-This provides you with a useful visual record of the date that you completed the search, the result obtained and the cost incurred.
+This provides you with a useful visual record of the date that you completed the search and what search criteria you used.